SpaceX: First tourist mission to orbit Earth splashes down | DW | 18.09.2021

 After orbiting the planet, the first all civilian space flight crew aboard SpaceX's Inspiration4 mission splashed down in the Atlantic on its return to the atmosphere on Saturday.

+They're the first people to orbit the Earth without a professional astronaut — with their splashdown marking a new chapter in space tourism.

-The splashdown completes a three-day flight for the four amateur astronauts on board.
+The successful splashdown completes a three-day flight for the four amateur astronauts on board.

-The crew blasted off into space Wednesday from the Kennedy Space Center in Cape Canaveral.
+The crew blasted off into space Wednesday from the Kennedy Space Center in Cape Canaveral, Florida.

+The shuttle reached a cruising orbital altitude of just over 363 miles (585 kilometers) within three hours of takeoff, which is higher than the International Space Station or the Hubble Space Telescope.
+It is the farthest any human has flown from Earth since NASA's Apollo moon program ended in 1972.

-On Saturday, the four citizen astronauts donned their helmeted flight suits and made final cabin preparations before the spacecraft continued autonomously charting the return path back to Earth's atmosphere.
+On Saturday, the four citizen astronauts donned their helmeted flight suits and made final cabin preparations before the spacecraft continued autonomously chart the return path back to Earth's atmosphere.

+Their safe return to Earth was met with cheers from those watching from SpaceX Mission Control.

+"Your mission has shown the world that space is for all of us," mission control told the crew.

 ar/rs (AFP, AP, Reuters)